survivejs/react-book/manuscript/11_typing_in_react.md

 ![Flowcheck](images/flowcheck.png)

+XXX: might as well drop this if Babel Typecheck works!

 Integrating Flowcheck to a webpack project is fairly straightforward.
 In our case there's a gotcha, though.
 Flowcheck doesn't support decorator syntax yet.
 This means we'll need to perform some extra processing before applying it on our project.

 In case you want to give Flowcheck a go, you should hit `npm i flowcheck-loader --save-dev` first and then extend configuration like this: